lucidrains/alphafold2/README.md

 ## Alphafold2 - Pytorch (wip)

-To eventually become a working Pytorch implementation of Alphafold2.
+To eventually become an unofficial working Pytorch implementation of Alphafold2.
 Will be gradually implemented as more details of the architecture is released.

 <img src="./science.png"></img>